Axway/streams-open-docs/content/en/docs/architecture/_index.md

 Platform infrastructure must support Kubernetes PersistentVolumes.
 For more information, see [Volumes](#volumes).

+#### Encrypting volume data at rest

+If you are using the embedded Kafka (which we advised against) instead of an externalized Kafka manged by a cloud provider, you should ensure that the [volumes](#volumes) used are encrypted.
+The exact process depends on your cloud provider and Kubernetes setup.

+For example, if you are provisioning GP3 volumes on AWS, you are using an AWS-specific driver: [the aws-ebs-csi-driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver).
+In that case, you simply need to set a [boolean](https://github.com/kubernetes-sigs/aws-ebs-csi-driver#createvolume-parameters) to true to activate the encryption, and the AWS console will show you that your volumes are encrypted.

 #### Encrypting secret data at rest

 To improve security, you must encrypt K8s secret data at rest.
 See [Encrypting Secret Data at Rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data) for more details.